-2 semesters, 2 credits - Project Based Learning Course Recommended: Digital Applications I
+Scan the QR Code to learn more about this course 2 semesters, 2 credits - Project Based Learning Course Recommended: Digital Applications I

 Business Foundations is an introductory business course that examines the American business system in relation to the economic society.
 It is an introductory business course that studies economics, entrepreneurship, business ownership, organization principles and problems, management, marketing, control facilities, law, risk management, banking, personal finance, administration, careers in business and development practices of American business enterprises.
 It is designed to get the student started in the world of business, whether as a consumer, an employee, or a citizen.
 The application of business etiquette and ethics are also included.
 The course covers business management, entrepreneurship, marketing fundamentals, and business ethics and law.
 The course further develops business vocabulary and provides an overview of business and the role that business plays in economic, social, and political environments.
+This is a CTE course, for funding and employment follow-up; the student's social security number will be needed.